josiahfee/bug-free-octo-dollop/proposal.md

 Example:

- '''User: "Songs less than 120", 2
+ >User: "Songs less than 120", 2

- Spotify: "Hurt, Johnny Cash", "Billy Jean, Michael Jackson"
+ >Spotify: "Hurt, Johnny Cash", "Billy Jean, Michael Jackson"

- Spotify: "Miracles, Insane Clown Posse", "Oh Comely, The Neutral Milk Hotel"
+ >Spotify: "Miracles, Insane Clown Posse", "Oh Comely, The Neutral Milk Hotel"

 4. User Interface: We will create this UI where the user will select a feature to look for, then hit 'Start' and it will run in the background while the user uses Spotify.
 The program will run in the background and collecty datat from the music that the user listens